Murtaja-code/weather_app_js/README.md

 ## How to use

-1-open the application link
+1-open the application link <br>
-2-you will see a default city. search for your city.
+2-you will see a default city. search for your city.<br>
-3-you will see today's weather for your city navigate down to see weekly forecast.
+3-you will see today's weather for your city navigate down to see weekly forecast.<br>
-4-navigate down to see statstical chart to describe the weather in your area.
+4-navigate down to see statstical chart to describe the weather in your area.<br>

 ## Technology